Ascensao/keystroke_injector/README.md

 # Python Keystroke Injector

-This project contains a Python script that uses the PyAutoGUI library to simulate keystrokes on the keyboard.
-The script reads a text file containing lines of code and simulates typing them character by character with random delays between keystrokes (Simulating human writting).
-It also simulates pressing the Enter key after each line is typed.
-In addition, it includes an extra "Enter" press to prevent auto-complete from IDE, which is applied to the first five lines of code.
+This Python script is a keystroke injector that reads text from a file and simulates typing it into an active window on your computer.
+It's designed to mimic the typing speed and rhythm of a human, complete with randomized pauses between keystrokes.

 ## Potential Applications